ayushshrivastv/Cosmic-Loop/Documentation/getting-started.md

 ## Next Steps

-Now that you have Cosmic Loop up and running, you can:
+Now that you have Solana OpenAPI up and running, you can:

 1. [Create your first event](./guides/event-setup.md)
 2. [Set up NFT distribution](./guides/nft-distribution.md)